The Top Mistake Parents Make When Changing Their Child's Diet

 Food impacts how our kids feel, act and function.
 Food is at the foundation of all your treatment and behavior management strategies because nutrients make the body work.

-But when we try to change a child's diet without an understanding of attachment and the power of relationship, we risk making things worse instead of better.
+But when we try to change a child's diet without first creating a culture of nourishment in the home as a way to strengthen attachment and relationships, we risk making things worse instead of better.